Ingleby Arncliffe services

-Construction began on extending the southbound sales building in early 2023, with the newly extended store expected to open in September 2023 featuring food to go offerings similar to the northbound side as well as a diner.
+The southbound sales building was extended in summer 2023, with the newly extended store opening in October 2023 featuring new food to go offerings similar to the northbound side as well as an indoor seating area.

 Gristhwaite (A168 south, 16 miles)